 Yep – I wrote a whole book of them!
 Cooking With Coconut Oil is a great resource!

 Here is the coconut oil candy recipe I mentioned to wet your appetite.

-- 1/2 c. real maple syrup or honey
+- 1/2 cup real maple syrup or honey

 Melt everything together in a saucepan on low heat until combined.
-Pour into ice cube trays and freeze for a couple of hours.
+Pour into ice cube trays or silicone molds and freeze for a couple of hours.
 Eat.
 Sooooo good!